-You remain eligible for up to \$213.00 per month in APTC.
+Your eligibility for up to \$56.00 per month in APTC in 2017 is correct.

-You remain eligible for cost-sharing reductions.
+Your ineligibility for cost-sharing reductions is correct.

 If You Disagree with this Decision (Appeal Rights)

 This Decision is final unless you submit an appeal request to U.S. Department of Health and Human Services or bring a lawsuit under New York Civil Practice Law and Rules, Article 78.